-Federal student loans are required by law to provide a range of flexible repayment options, including but not limited to, income-based repayment and income-contingent repayment plans, and loan forgiveness benefits, which other student loans are not required to provide.
-Direct Loans are available to students regardless of income.
+Federal student loans are required by law to provide a range of flexible repayment options, including but not limited to Income-Based Repayment and Income-Contingent Repayment plans, as well as loan forgiveness benefits, which other student loans are not required to provide.
+Federal Direct Loans are available to students regardless of income.
+Additionally, private student loans:

 How to Apply

-1. If you did not apply for need-based financial aid, submit a online for the appropriate academic year.
+- If you did not apply for need-based financial aid, submit a Financial Aid Supplement online through your for the appropriate academic year.

-2. Review your and your co-borrower's credit report to ensure accuracy.
+- Review your and your co-borrower's credit reports to ensure accuracy.

-The lender must approve the student's (and co-borrowers) credit and receive the signed promissory note and all necessary documentation before they can contact USC to certify the loan.
-USC processes these requests promptly.
+The lender must approve the student's (and co-borrower's) credit and receive the signed promissory note and all necessary documentation before they can contact USC to certify the loan.
+USC will then promptly process the request.